Find review lenses for the codebase in front of you.

 Critique is automated code verification for GitHub pull requests: we spin up an ephemeral sandbox, run your code, catch the breakage that kills builds, and give you sandbox-powered safe merging without seat-based pricing.
+We are also opening a separate self-hosted community edition around the core review workflow.
 The Coding Agent API ships the same OpenCode runtime over HTTP for CI, internal agents, and fix workflows.

 Review status